iZettle/api-documentation/pusher-api/user-guides/create-subscriptions.md

     ```

 ## Step 4: Set up verification for events origin
-After event subscriptions are created, you need to set up a mechanism for verifying that events come from Zettle by checking the signature in the events.
+After subscriptions are created, you need to set up a mechanism for verifying that events come from Zettle by checking the signature in the events.

 The signature hash is generated as hexdigest using HMAC with SHA-256 as the cryptographic hash function.

 To verify that events come from Zettle, calculate a signature and compare it with the value in the HTTP header `X-iZettle-Signature` of the incoming events.

-1. Calculate a signature by concatenating the timestamp and payload of the incoming event `.`: `<timestamp>.<payload>` and using the stored signing key that you stored in [Step 3: Create an event subscription](#step-3-create-an-event-subscription).
+1. Calculate a signature by concatenating the timestamp and payload of the incoming event `.`: `<timestamp>.<payload>` and using the stored signing key that you stored in [Step 3: Create a subscription](#step-3-create-an-event-subscription).

     The following examples uses Python, PHP, and Java for calculating a signature.